 Also, if you have extra plants or are interested in making a financial contribution, Brightside appreciates the support.
 Call Brightside at 502-574-2613 for more information.

 The Louisville Coalition for the Homeless advocates for people who are homeless.
 The organization also works to prevent and eliminate homelessness.
 Donations and volunteer hours are welcomed.

 Food donations and volunteers are always needed when fighting hunger and rising issues of food insecurity.
 Dare to Care utilizes volunteers for a variety of jobs, including sorting food (during weekday mornings, from 9 a.m.to noon), shuttling bread and other bakery donations from local grocery stores to sorting facilities, as well as answering phone calls and assisting with administrative tasks such as filing and data entry.

 Contact the organization with questions or fill out the Food Drive Form at the Dare to Care website www.daretocare.org to arrange a food drive with your community group, local school, or church.
 Call Dare to Care at 502-966-3821 for more information.

 As a Girl Scout volunteer, you belong to a national organization.
 Nearly one million adults across the country share an important commitment: preparing girls to lead successful lives.

-After filling out paperwork and attending an orientation, volunteers of Louisville Metro Animal Services provide administrative support, help with cat and dog care, clean kennels, wash laundry and donate their time to special events.
-Call Louisville Metro Animal Services at 502-574-5556 for more information.
+After filling out paperwork and attending an orientation, volunteers of Louisville Metro Animal Services provide administrative support, help with the cat and dog care, clean kennels, wash laundry, and donate their time to special events.
+Call Louisville Metro Animal Services at 502-473-7387 for more information.